oregami/oregami-game-database_deprecated/README.md

 open source game database

 This is the REST server written in Java.
-It uses spring boot, JPA and Hibernate.
+It uses Spring Boot, JPA and Hibernate.

 How to start the Server:
-Run the class "org.oregami.dropwizard.OregamiApplication".
+Run the class "org.oregami.OregamiApplication".
 Open your web browser at localhost:8080